vaishnavvrao/vaishnavvrao.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Namaskara!
+ನಮಸ್ಕಾರ!
+(Namaskara!)
 I am Vai, a PhD Student at the University of Michigan.
 I like studying how galaxies form and evolve by resolving their stellar populations and reconstructing their formation histories.
 I also like hunting for the most dark-matter dominated systems in the Universe called ultra-faint dwarf galaxies (UFDs), that typically live in stellar halos of other big, nearby galaxies.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.